wiredhut/wiredflow/docs/features_and_limitations.md

 It is relatively easy to share messages between threads.
 This allows all threads to terminate if at least one of them crashes with an error (natively supported be the library);
 - Load balancing - only one task is calculated at a single time.
-So the processor will not be as heavily utilized as it could have been if the processes used
+So the processor will not be as heavily utilized as it could have been if the processes used;
+- Native ability to use "threads" and "processes" mode

 ### Cons

-- Threads in Python will slow computationally intensive tasks (which would be better executed using the processes).
+- Threads and processes in Python may slow computationally intensive tasks.
-So it won't be very effective if, for example, you fit different machine learning models in pipelines. Сan be resolved through remote launch usage and through flow tokenization.
+So it won't be very effective if, for example, you fit different large machine learning models in pipelines. Сan be resolved through remote launch usage and through flow tokenization.
 Check [efficiency issues resolving guide](scalability.md) for more information.
-- Threads sometimes needs synchronization.
-Wiredflow supports thread synchronization, but if you write custom functions and want to synchronize threads, then it is necessary to use a special decorator.
+- Threads and processes sometimes needs synchronization.
+Wiredflow supports thread synchronization, but if you write custom functions and want to synchronize threads, then it is necessary to use a special decorator (in progress).
 This is not complicated, but it is easy just to forget about it

 ## All pipelines may be in one service